propellerlabsio/meteor-ui5-website/README.md

 1. Optimize performance of observe changes (records ~~added~~, changed & removed )- current hack of refreshing all for every change is killing apps on anything more than 50 or so records.
 (NOTE: added fixed 31/7.)
 1. List binding to array properties of single documents.
 1. Add support for paging.
 UI5 instantiates multiple control objects for every record in a list.
 Need to limit the amount of front-end memory consumed when paging through large lists.
+1. Document standard model setSizeLimit method and our default size limit (currently 1000).
+This affects list bindings.
+Not even sure if we need a size limit but the other models have it - even JSON so felt safer to do it but just make it very big.
+In principle, once we introduce paging, we shouldn't be showing any more than 100 bindings at a time in a list page.

 #### Planned